Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 Wei Wuxian smiled, thinking of Lan Wangji.
 The man must have come back to the inn by now and realized that he was missing.

-Sorry, Lan Zhan.
+I’m sorry, Lan Zhan.

-Lan Sizhui had come back and kneeled by the girl near the door.
-The boy took the time to hand over a bowl of the congee and make sure she could hold it on her own; A-Qing slapped his hands away when he made to help her eat it.
+Lan Sizhui had come back and kneeled beside the girl near the door.
+The boy took the time to hand over a bowl of the congee and make sure she could hold it on her own; A-Qing slapped his hands away when he tried to help her eat it.
 Once again, Lan Sizhui showed no sign of outrage or even negative sentiment.
 He was quite unlike any—

 He’s my brother.